Prehistoric Italy: Proto-Villanovan culture

-It was a culture of the end of the Bronze Age (12th-10th century BC), widespread in much of the Italian peninsula and north-eastern Sicily (including the Aeolian Islands), characterized by the funeral ritual of incineration.
+It was a culture of the end of the Bronze Age (12th-10th century BC), widespread in much of the Italian Peninsula and north-eastern Sicily (including the Aeolian Islands), characterized by the funeral ritual of incineration.
 The ashes of the deceased were placed into biconical urns decorated with geometric patterns.
 Their settlements were often located on the top of the hills and protected by stone walls.

 Luco-Meluno culture

 The Luco-Meluno culture emerged during the transitional period between the Bronze Age and Iron Age, and occupied Trentino and part of South Tyrol.
 It was succeeded in the Iron Age by the Fritzens-Sanzeno culture.

 Iron Age

 Villanova culture

-Villanovan Tomb from the ninth century BC.
+Grave goods from an elite Villanovan tomb, 8th century BC.

 The name of this Iron Age civilization derives from a locality in the frazione Villanova of Castenaso, Città metropolitana di Bologna, in Emilia, where a necropolis was discovered by Giovanni Gozzadini in 1853–1856.
 It succeeded the Proto-Villanovan culture during the Iron Age in the territory of Tuscany and northern Lazio and spread in parts of Romagna, Campania and Fermo in the Marche.

 The main characteristic of the Villanovans (with some similarities with the Proto-Villanovan period of the late Bronze Age) were cremation burials, in which the deceased's ashes were housed in bi-conical urns and buried.
 The burial characteristics relate the Villanovan culture to the Central European Urnfield culture (c.
 1300–750 BCE) and the successive Hallstatt culture.

 The Villanovans were initially devoted to agriculture and animal husbandry, with a simplified social order.
 Later, specialized craftsmanship activities such as metallurgy and ceramics caused the accumulation of wealth, which resembled the appearance of social stratification.